 Unfortunately, as I’ve ventured into this meat-less diet myself, I’ve noticed a lot of potential gluten-free pitfalls when it comes to plant-based proteins.

 Wheat protein is a commonly used product in alternative meat products because the fibers in wheat gluten are similar to the fibers in meat products.

-Let’s go through some of the most popular plant-based meatless products on the market to understand what’s gluten-free — and what’s not — to help you on your journey to eat less meat.
+Let’s go through some of the most popular plant-based meatless products on the market to understand what’s gluten free — and what’s not gluten free — to help you on your journey to eat less meat.

 Are Impossible Burgers Gluten Free?

 It’s important to note that the Impossible Burger, at one time, was not gluten free.
 In fact, it once contained wheat protein (aka, gluten).